-Deep drawn stamping refers to the process of pulling a flat “blank” of material over a radiused die edge and into a cavity, producing a closed bottom, round, or irregularly shaped cup or cylinder.
+Deep drawn stamping refers to the process of forming sheet metal under compressive and tensile conditions to into a cavity, producing a closed bottom, round, or irregularly shaped cup or cylinder.
 It should not be confused with stretch-forming.
-The blank is actually forced into a plastic state as it is dragged over the die radius and down into the die.
-This process is done under calculated and very controlled conditions involving blank-holding pressures, punch and die radii, punch speed, and lubrication.
+The material is actually forced into a plastic state as it is dragged over the die radius and down into the die.
+This compression process is done under calculated and very controlled conditions involving blank-holding pressures, punch and die radii, punch speed, and lubrication.

 The two stages of a draw are cupping and drawing.

 When the punch first contacts the blank, the nose of the punch initially embosses the material into the die.
 Some stretching occurs at this point and produces what is known as a “shock line.”
 This is a pronounced area of thinning around the radius at the bottom and just up into the straight wall of the shell.
 Depending on the shape of the bottom, the material may still be near original thickness across the bottom face (flat bottom) or thinned out by a stretching action (spherical bottom).
 As the blank is pulled into the die, the material at the circumference gathers and the wall progressively thickens.
 As the blank is pulled in to near shell diameter, the material thickens to as much as 10% over the original thickness.
 Clearance must be provided for this thickening to occur so that the material will not get bound up between punch and die.
 In addition, the punch must be tapered so that the finished shell can be stripped off.
 Therefore, a drawn shell will taper from bottom to top.
 It is possible to minimize this through subsequent sizing operations, but not eliminate it entirely.